GauBen/typed-board/README.md

 yarn prisma init --datasource-provider sqlite
 ```

 This command creates a few files, but the most interesting one is `prisma/schema.prisma`.
-Prisma offers to describe a database through a schema file.
-We'll use this file to have Prisma create the tables for us.
+Prisma offers to describe a database through a schema file: we will use this file to have Prisma create the tables for us.

 ```prisma
 generator client {